zulip/zulip/docs/integration-guide.md

 * Make sure you've added your integration to `zerver/lib/integrations.py`; this results in your integration appearing on the `/integrations` page.

-You'll need to add a logo image for your integration under the `static/images/integrations/logos/<name>.png`, where `<name>` is the name of the integration, all in lower case.
+* You'll need to add a SVG graphic of your integration's logo under the `static/images/integrations/logos/<name>.svg`, where `<name>` is the name of the integration, all in lower case; you can usually find them in the product branding or press page.
+Make sure to optimize the SVG graphic by running `svgo -f path-to-file`.

+  If you cannot find a SVG graphic of the logo, please find and include a PNG image of the logo instead.

 * Finally, generate a message sent by the integration and take a screenshot of the message to provide an example message in the